-A downfall of many organizations is that they fail to monitor the progress of their projects.
-This is where the project coordinator comes in — they need to be constantly updating stakeholders on how the project is going, whether it’s meeting deadlines, what issues have arisen and how they’re being dealt with, etc.
+A downfall of many organizations is that they need to monitor the progress of their projects.
+This is where the project coordinator comes in — they need to constantly update stakeholders on how the project is going, whether it’s meeting deadlines, what issues have arisen and how they’re being dealt with, etc.

-The advantage of this is that it allows for early course correction if necessary, preventing projects from going off the rails.
-Not only that, but organizations can identify areas where they need to improve in order to facilitate better project management.
+The advantage of this is that it allows for early course correction, if necessary, preventing projects from going off the rails.
+Not only that, but organizations can identify areas where they need to improve to facilitate better project management.

 2. Maintain project documentation

-A key responsibility of the project coordinator is to put steadfast documentation methods in place.
-Companies produce significant amounts of paperwork in the process of completing their projects — and someone needs to keep track of it all!
+A vital responsibility of the project coordinator is to put reliable documentation methods in place.
+Companies produce significant paperwork while completing their projects — and someone needs to keep track of it all!

-This includes everything from the initial project proposal and planning documents, all the way through to meeting minutes, updates on progress, and sign-off sheets.
-By having all of this information in one easily accessible place, it makes it easier for everyone involved in the project to stay up-to-date.
+This includes everything from the initial project proposal and planning documents to meeting minutes, updates on progress, and sign-off sheets.
+Having all of this information in one easily accessible place, makes it easier for everyone involved in the project to stay up-to-date.

 3. Facilitate communication among team members

-Here’s another critical role of the project coordinator — making sure that everyone involved in the project is kept in the loop.
+Here’s another critical role of the project coordinator — ensuring everyone involved is kept in the loop.
 Why is this important?
-Well, if key stakeholders aren’t kept in the loop about what’s going on, they can easily become frustrated and start to meddle in the project.
+If key stakeholders aren’t kept in the loop about what’s happening, they can quickly become frustrated and meddle in the project.
 This can result in unwanted delays and even more confusion.

 A good project coordinator will establish clear lines of communication and ensure that everyone is regularly updated.
-This way, everyone can focus on their tasks without having to worry about what’s going on elsewhere in the project.
+This way, everyone can focus on their tasks without worrying about what’s happening elsewhere in the project.

 4. Handle conflict resolution

-In any large project, there will inevitably be some disagreements and conflicts among team members.
-It’s the job of the project coordinator to step in and mediate these disputes, helping to find a resolution that everyone is happy with.
+In any large project, team members will inevitably have disagreements and conflicts.
+The project coordinator’s job is to step in and mediate these disputes, helping to find a resolution that everyone is happy with.

-There’s no denying that conflict resolution is a challenging task, but it’s essential for the success of the project.
-Handling these situations diplomatically and effectively is one of the key skills that a good project coordinator needs.
+There’s no denying that conflict resolution is a challenging task, but it’s essential for the project’s success.
+Handling these situations diplomatically and effectively is one of the critical skills that a good project coordinator needs.